 The word ”Deutsch” literally means national or native.
 It comes from the word ”diet” which means nation.

-German has been used since the mid-eighth century as common language between the German tribes and the name later carried over to the German speaking nation.
+German has been used since the mid-eighth century as a common language between the German tribes and the name later carried over to the German-speaking nation.

 The language originated from Ancient Germanic.

 Ancient Germanic, with time evolved into three groups.
 West Germanic, North Germanic and East Germanic.
 The largest, of which, the West Germanic Branch.
 The North Germanic is a lot smaller with about 20 million speakers in total.
 On the other hand the East Germanic Languages have all been extinct since the 18th century.

 This branch of the Germanic languages contains some of the most spoken languages.
 English, German and Dutch.
 The one of interest here is of course German.

 With more than 100 million native speakers, German is the most-spoken home language in Europe.

 As written language it is quite standard across the world yet there are some differences by region.
 As spoken language there are many variations.
 Each of these dialects can be grouped under high and low German, which should not be confused with the regional standard German.